 Danper has a high focus on CSR.
-The company continuously educates its employees, works strategically to ensure a healthy and safe working environment and contributes to the development of local communities with water, electricity and health programs.
-In 2011, Danper won IFU's CSR award and in recent years the company has won various awards both nationally and internationally for good and responsible corporate governance.
-In Peru, the company is also touted as an example of good corporate governance.
+The company continuously educates its employees, works strategically to ensure a healthy and safe working environment and contributes to the development of local communities with water, electricity and health programmes.
+In 2011, Danper won IFU’s CSR award and in recent years the company has won various awards both nationally and internationally for good and responsible corporate governance.
+In Peru, the company is also mentioned as an example of good corporate governance.

 IFU first invested with Danper in 1991.
 Since then, IFU has contributed with share capital and loans to several of the expansions.
 IFU has also provided share capital through IFU Investment Partners, which is funded by the two Danish pension funds PKA and PBU.